padrinobook/padrinobook/chapters/login_and_registration.md

 ### Observer

-The code is working but We have flaws in our design:
+The code is working but we have flaws in our design:

 1. The controller is sending mails but this is not the responsibility of it.